Duality of a Source Coding Problem and the Semi-Deterministic Broadcast Channel with Rate-Limited Cooperation: Channel and Source Duality

 We examine the WAK coordination problem with encoder cooperation (Fig. \ref{fig_coordination_model}) and the SD-BC with decoder cooperation (Fig. \ref{fig_semi_deterministic_BC}) from a duality perspective.
 We show that the two problems and their solutions are dual to one another in a manner that naturally extends PTP duality \cite{cover_duality2002,pradhan_duality2002,verdu_duality2011}.
-In the PTP scenario, two lossy source (or, equivalently, source coordination) and channel coding problems are said to be dual if interchanging the roles of the encoder and the decoder in one problem produces the other problem.
-The solutions of these problems are dual in that they require an optimization of an information measure of the same structure, up to renaming the random variables involved.
+In the PTP scenario, two lossy source (or equivalently, source coordination) and channel coding problems are said to be dual if interchanging the roles of the encoder and the decoder in one problem produces the other problem.
+The solutions of such problems are dual in that they require an optimization of an information measure of the same structure, up to renaming the random variables involved.
 Solving one problem provides insight into the solution of the other.
 However, how duality extends to the multiuser case is still obscure.

 In the context of multiuser lossy source coding, we favor the framework of source coordination over rate-distortion, since the former provides a natural perspective on the similarities of the two problems.
 Source coordination inherently accounts for the probabilistic relations among \emph{all} the sequences involved in the problem's definition.
 However, in a coordination problem, both the input and output (coordination) PMFs are fixed, while in a channel coding problem, the input PMF is optimized.
-Therefore, for convenience, throughout this section we consider channel codes with codewords of a fixed type, as defined in the following (see also \cite{Successive_Refinemen_Permuter2013}).
+Therefore, for convenience, throughout this section we consider channel codes with codewords of fixed composition, as defined in the following (see also \cite{Successive_Refinemen_Permuter2013}).

-\begin{definition}[Fixed-Type Code Description, Achievability and Capacity Region] A $(2^{nR_{12}},2^{nR_1},2^{nR_2},n,P_X^\star)$ \emph{fixed-type code} $\mathcal{C}_n^\star$ for the SD-BC with one-sided decoder cooperation consists of three integer sets, an encoding function, a decoder cooperation function, and two decoding functions as defined in (\ref{def_sdbc_code}).
-For any $n\in\mathbb{N}$ and $\delta>0$, we define the \emph{error probability} of a code $\mathcal{C}_n^\star$ as
+\begin{definition} \emph{\textbf{(Fixed-Type Codes, Achievability and Capacity)}} An $(n,R_{12},R_1,R_2,Q_X^\star)$ fixed-type code $\mathcal{C}_n^\star$ for the SD-BC with one-sided decoder cooperation consists of three integer sets, an encoding function, a decoder cooperation function, and two decoding functions as defined in \eqref{def_sdbc_code}.